Springe direkt zu Inhalt

 • Work on cultural topics and aspects of intercultural knowledge

-• Project work: Research and presentation (oral and in writing) on one of the aspects of the course topic
+• Project work: Research and presentation (oral and in writing) on a specific aspect of one of the course topics

 Learning Objectives: